zhangwei03020915/abp/docs/en/Community-Articles/2024-11-01-Hybrid-Cache-Net-9/POST.md

 }
 ```

-* You can use the `IHybridCache<TCacheItem>` or `IHybridCache<TCacheItem, TCacheKey>` service to leverage of the hybrid caching.
+* You can use the `IHybridCache<TCacheItem>` or `IHybridCache<TCacheItem, TCacheKey>` service to leverage the hybrid caching.
 If you use `IHybridCache<TCacheItem>`as the service, then you should pass the cache key as *string* like in the example above.
 * In this example, you used the `GetOrCreateAsync` method, which first tries to get the cache item with the provided cache key, if there is no cache with the specified key, then it runs the factory method and add the returned data to the cache.
 * Alternatively, you can use the `SetAsync` method to set the cache item.